AmyKeedwell/3-Milestone-Project-OnTheRocks/README.md

 tooltip to sit next to the Image Url bar on smaller screens and for it to still be functional.
 May not be the best UX but it has the best functionality this way!
 ![tooltip](README.img/tooltip.PNG) ![tooltip](README.img/tooltip2.PNG)
+- During testing it was flagged to my attention that there was an issue with my delete button, it was not deleting the speific recipe that the card was relating to, I found this as a fellow student added a receipe to test the site and when they tried to delete it, it removed one of my other recipes.
+This was very useful and allowed me to check my code, I found that my endfor loop has the incorrect positioning and was able to fix this issue.

 ## Responsiveness